obscuritylabs/sunburstsamples/README.md

 # sunburstsamples

+Warning: Infected files for research purposes only...

-Behold the SunBurst Samples for all to see.
+Behold the SolarWinds SunBurst Samples for easy RE access.

 Thanks to FireEye for the Hashes.
 See here for details on what the files below are: